-On October 16, 2015, Plaintiff-Petitioner filed the above-entitled action.
+On October 16, 2015, Theo Chino filed the above-entitled action.
 Defendants-Respondents filed a cross-motion to dismiss on April 22, 2016.
-Plaintiff-Petitioner filed his response to the cross-motion to dismiss on October 31, 2016, hereinafter cited to as "Pl.'s Mem."
-On January 20, 2017, Defendants-Respondents filed a reply in further support of their crossmotion to dismiss, hereinafter cited to as "Defs.'
-Reply Mem."
+Theo Chino filed his response to the cross-motion to dismiss on October 31, 2016, hereinafter cited to as "Pl.'s Mem."
+On January 20, 2017, Defendants-Respondents filed a reply in further support of their cross-motion to dismiss, hereinafter cited to as "Defs.'
+First Reply Mem."
+On May 24, Plaintiffs-Petitioners filed an Amended Verified Complaint and Article 78 Petition.
+On June 23, 2017, Defendants-Respondents filed a cross-motion to dismiss the Amended Verified Complaint and Article 78 Petition.
+Plaintiffs-Petitioners filed their response to the current cross-motion to dismiss on July 14, 2017, hereinafter cited to as "Pls.'s Second Mem."

 From these filings, it is clear that there are fundamental factual disputes between the parties as to the economic nature of Bitcoin.
 It is highly disputed between the parties whether Bitcoin should be considered a "financial product or service" as defined in FSL § 104(a)(2).
 The exact economic nature of Bitcoin, for which considerable legal uncertainty already exists due to divergent determinations made by federal agencies and other courts, requires clarification for the Court to determine whether Defendants-Respondents have the proper regulatory authority under FSL § 104(a)(2) to regulate Bitcoin.
 Furthermore, there are significant factual issues as to the basis that allowed Defendants-Respondents to reach the decision that it had jurisdiction over Bitcoin.
-During hearings held on the proposed regulation, Mark T. Williams's written testimony establishes that Bitcoin should be treated as a commodity, and not as a currency.
-Affirmation of Pierre Ciric in Support of the Plaintiff-Petitioner's cross-motion for limited discovery, for holding Defendants-Respondents' cross-motion to dismiss in abeyance, and in the alternative for leave to serve and file a sur-reply ("Ciric Aff.") ¶ 10-11.
-Furthermore, Defendants-Respondents assert they conducted "extensive research and analysis" when they proposed the Regulation, which was never produced following a request under New York's Freedom of Information Law.
-Affidavit of Jim Harper in support of the Plaintiff-Petitioner's cross-motion for limited discovery, for holding Defendants-Respondents' cross-motion to dismiss in abeyance, and in the alternative for leave to serve and file a sur-reply ("Harper Aff.") ¶¶ 8-12.
+During the hearings on the proposed regulation, Mark T. Williams's written testimony establishes that Bitcoin should be treated as a commodity, and not as a currency, yet Defendants-Respondents did not address Mark T. William's position.
+Affirmation of Pierre Ciric in support of the Plaintiffs-Petitioners' cross-motion for limited discovery and for holding Defendants-Respondents' cross-motion to dismiss in abeyance ("Ciric Aff.") ¶¶ 12-13.
+Additionally, Defendants-Respondents argued that they conducted "extensive research and analysis" when they proposed the Regulation.
+Affidavit of Jim Harper in support of the Plaintiff-Petitioner's cross-motion for limited discovery and for holding Defendants-Respondents' cross-motion to dismiss in abeyance ("Harper Aff.") ¶¶ 8-12.
+Yet this "research and analysis" has never been produced, even after it was requested through New York's Freedom of Information Law, N.Y.